Welcome to Goon Island

-Welcome To Goon Island is the first album by XX Teens, released by Mute Records.
+Welcome To Goon Island is the only studio album by XX Teens, released by Mute Records.
 It had been set for a mainstream release on 28 July 2008 but was made available from selected independent record shops four weeks before that date.
 Each of those stores gave away free posters of the album.

 The song "Darlin'" was included in "NME's Tracks Of The Year 2007".